How-To AI - Background How-To AI - Background

 Define Role

 Give the AI a clear role.
-It should behave like an expert in this field and respond from that perspective.
+It should behave like an expert in this field.

 Example: "You are an experienced teacher for 10-year-olds"